Ágúst Guðmundsson

 Ágúst Guðmundsson (born 29 June 1947) is an Icelandic film director and screenwriter.

-He studied French, Icelandic in Reykjavík and filmmaking at the National Film School in London.
+He studied French and Icelandic in Reykjavík and filmmaking at the National Film School in London.
 He has made many popular Icelandic films that have also been translated into other languages.
 His 1998 film The Dance was entered into the 21st Moscow International Film Festival where he won the Silver St. George for Best Director.

-He is currently director of BÍL, The Federation of Icelandic Artists.
+He was director of BÍL, The Federation of Icelandic Artists, from 2006–2010.
+In 2025, the Icelandic Parliament awarded him its honorary lifetime artist pension (Heiðurslaun listamanna).